alan-turing-institute/ukhsa-turing-rss-interoperability/README.md

-# Interoperability  of  statisticalmodels  in  pandemic preparedness:  principles  and reality
+# Interoperability of statistical models in pandemic preparedness: principles and reality

-This repository contains code for case studies described in [Interoperability  of  statisticalmodels  in  pandemic preparedness:  principles  and reality](https://arxiv.org/pdf/2109.13730.pdf)
+This repository contains code for case studies described in [Interoperability of statistical models in pandemic preparedness: principles and reality](https://arxiv.org/pdf/2109.13730.pdf)

 ## Getting started